aalemayhu/Awesom-O/README.md

 # Awesom-o

-A Twitch bot to receive chat messages as native notifications on macOS.
+A Twitch bot to receive chat messages as native notifications on your desktop.

-This app was mostly built live on [Twitch][c].
+Built live on [Twitch][c].
 Hour long videos available on [YouTube][0].

 ## Releases